amsterdamNLP/amsterdamNLP.github.io/_pages/largelanguagemodels.md

 ---
-title: "largelanguagemodels"
+title: "Large Language Models @Amsterdam"
 permalink: /largelanguagemodels/
 layout: pages
 author_profile: true
 ---

-# Large Language Models @Amsterdam

 There is much research on Large Language Models happening in Amsterdam.
 Here is a selection of recent research and media reports that might be of interest.
 *Er gebeurt veel onderzoek over gigantische taalmodellen (Large Language Models, Foundation Models)  in Amsterdam.
 Hier is selectie van onderzoekers, en journliastieke en wetenschappelijke publicaties.*